e-corp-sam-sepiol/bitcoin-node/knowledge_resources.md

 # Knowledge Resources 📚

-A collection of resources for advanced bitcoin node operation and maintenance.
+A collection of resources for general bitcoin related information to advanced bitcoin node operation and maintenance.

 ## myNode 🔗